Skip to Main Content

 Understanding where The Roundhouse sits requires mapping the Catskills and Hudson Valley accommodation spectrum with some precision.
 At one end, properties like AutoCamp Catskills and Camptown Catskills have built followings around outdoor-oriented, lower-footprint formats.
 At the other end, Hotel Kinsley and Bedford Post Inn operate with more polished programming and broader F&B; offerings.
 The Roundhouse, with its MICHELIN credential and town-center address, occupies a middle tier that prioritizes place-specificity and editorial recognition over volume or resort-scale amenities.

 For travelers arriving from New York City, that distinction matters practically.
-The Catskills are roughly two to two-and-a-half hours from Manhattan by car, making them viable for both two-night weekends and extended mid-week stays.
+The drive from Manhattan is roughly two to two-and-a-half hours, making it viable for both two-night weekends and extended mid-week stays.
 The growing density of MICHELIN-recognized properties in the corridor, including Eastwind Hotel in Oliverea Valley, means travelers now have a credentialed shortlist to work from rather than relying on trial-and-error.
 The Roundhouse is on that shortlist.

 The Hudson Valley Context: Why This Region, Why Now